 One way we have endeavored to identify the quality of exports is through the composition of parts and components and final goods using data from UNCOMTRADE (Athukorala, 2010).
 This indicator is based on the assumption that export quality improves as the share of parts and components increases in total exports.
 This information only exists for Chapter 7 (machinery and transport equipment, including power-generating machinery and equipment; machinery specialized for particular industries; metalworking machinery; general industrial machinery and equipment, n.e.s., and machine parts, n.e.s.; office machines and automatic data-processing machines; telecommunications and sound-recording and reproducing apparatus and equipment; electrical machinery, apparatus and appliances, n.e.s., and electrical parts thereof (including non-electrical counterparts, n.e.s., of electrical household-type equipment); road vehicles (including air-cushion vehicles); and other transport equipment; and Chapter 8 (miscellaneous manufactured articles that, among others, includes professional, scientific, and controlling instruments and apparatus, n.e.s.; photographic apparatus, equipment and supplies, and optical goods, n.e.s.; watches and clocks).
 The grounding assumption of this criterion to judge export quality can only be accepted as valid if we are examining countries that specialize in assembling products with imported parts and components.
 Nonetheless, only some products included in these chapters have had international fragmentation of output.
 Further, even when dealing with this type of output, it seems risky to directly associate low export quality with the export of final goods.

-This leads us to a discussion of specialization in the export of final goods or of parts and components in technology-intensive exports in order to determine quality from the perspective of components of the value of technology-intensive exports.
+This leads us to a discussion of specialization in the export of final goods or of parts and components in technology-intensive exports.
 Furthermore, we widen our analysis to include natural-resource-intensive manufactured exports.
 For this purpose we use two indicators: the first is based on distinguishing between two possible uses of exports in country i: useful for the rest of the world to produce exports, in which case the VA generated in country i will be integrated, or used for purposes other than exports, whether this means making consumer or investment goods that the importing economy employs for these purposes, or, if we consider final goods, used directly for consumption and investment.
 The first use is called “value added by country i in the rest of the world’s exports” (VAIXROW), and the second is “value added in the exports of country i for uses other than exports in the rest of the world” (VAXi non – XROW).
 Thus:

 VAXi = VAiXROW + VAXi non – XROW (2)